We decided to put together this selection of the best point and shoot cameras in an attempt to take the attention away from today’s fancy smartphones.

 Creative Shot mode on the Canon PowerShot SX730 HS is a lot of fun, using various compositional, colour, and lighting elements to create unique images with a bit of artistic flair.
 It’s a bit like having Instagram filters, but in your camera ;-)

 I especially liked the Story Highlights mode, which automatically produces a highlight reel, comprised of videos and photos with added music and effects.
 If you’re someone who doesn’t have time creating slide shows manually after your holidays, this might be the camera for you!

 If it’s still available on Amazon when you read this, I’d recommend grabbing this camera bundle which comes with a mini tripod, lens cleaners, SD card holders and a camera case with strap… all for about the same price as the camera alone.

-If you are looking for a fully-featured compact camera offering the best value for money point-and-shoot technology in 2018, I highly recommend the Canon PowerShot SX730 HS.
+If you are looking for a fully-featured compact camera offering the best value for money point-and-shoot technology this year, I highly recommend the Canon PowerShot SX730 HS.

 Sensor Size: CCD (6.2mm x 4.6mm)

 Weight: 325g (11.46 oz)

 The Canon Powershot SX420 IS is a point and shoot camera that blends an impressive long-reaching zoom with sharp imaging performance.
 As a pockatable bridge style camera, it’s easy to take with you everyday and provides for comfortable ergonomic handling.

 The Canon offers high-resolution stills shooting with great image clarity and low light sensitivity up to ISO 1600, which makes it ideal for working in various environments.